 - Trans-oesophageal echocardiography (TOE) should be performed to exclude left atrial thrombus before percutaneous mitral commissurotomy (PMC) or after an embolic episode, or if TTE provides insufficient information.

-- Asymptomatic patients with clinically significant mitral stenosis, who have not undergone intervention, should be followed up yearly by means of clinical and echocardiographic examinations and at longer intervals (2 to 3 years) in cases of less severe stenosis.
+- Asymptomatic patients with clinically significant mitral stenosis, who have not undergone intervention, should be followed up yearly by means of clinical and echocardiographic examinations and at longer intervals (two to three years) in cases of less severe stenosis.

 - Commissurotomy (valvulotomy) involves making one or more incisions at the edges of the commissure formed between the valves in order to relieve the constriction.